-Food Inflation in Japan averaged 2.62 percent from 1971 until 2021, reaching an all time high of 31.60 percent in February of 1974 and a record low of -3.70 percent in November of 1999.
+Food Inflation in Japan averaged 2.65 percent from 1971 until 2023, reaching an all time high of 31.60 percent in February of 1974 and a record low of -3.70 percent in November of 1999.
 This page provides the latest reported value for - Japan Food Inflation - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Japan Food Inflation - values, historical data and charts - was last updated on May of 2021.
+Japan Food Inflation - values, historical data and charts - was last updated on June of 2023.